-Like most streaming platforms, Twitch has some amazing advertising opportunities for brands to promote their products to engaged users.
-Other than running traditional ads like pre-roll ads, advertisers can partner with influencers on Twitch to reach customers using a voice they trust.
+Like most streaming platforms, Twitch has fantastic advertising opportunities for brands to promote their products to engaged users.
+Besides running traditional ads like pre-roll ads, advertisers can partner with influencers on Twitch to reach customers using a voice they trust.

-High engagement rate and a strong bond with the user base are the other reasons you should think about advertising on the platform.
+Another reason you should consider advertising on the platform is a high engagement rate and a strong bond with the user base.
 Users with similar interests gather to talk about their experiences and daily lives.
 These real-time dialogues can last for hours, making Twitch streams a valuable channel for sharing your brand’s messages with engaged users.

 Twitch is different from other social channels.
 It comes with a unique audience, new content format, and campaign strategy.
 There are many reasons to advertise on the platform that we will discuss below.

-In 2020, data from Business of Apps shows that there were 30 million daily users on the platform.
-7 million streamers went live per month, and more than 1 trillion minutes of video was watched.
+Data from Backlinko shows 30 million daily users on the platform in 2022.
 Nearly 50 percent of all users are between 18 and 34 years.

 This thriving audience base is prime for marketing.
 The youthful demographic makes Twitch ideal for reaching the younger generation as they consume content tailored to their needs and interests.